OverdueWeevil2-Org/DOSBox-Emulator/README.md

 # ![](favicon.ico) [DOSBox-Emulator](https://dos-box.tk)
-Run DOSBox in web browser.
+Run DOSBox Games in web browser.
 (Website)

+Note: This is just a website, not a program or software.

 Website: https://dos-box.tk
 # What is DOSBox?